opensearch-project/documentation-website/_opensearch/install/docker.md

 Verify access to OpenSearch Dashboards by connecting to http://localhost:5601 from a browser.
 The default username and password are `admin`.
 We do not recommend using this configuration on hosts that are accessible from the public internet until you have customized the security configuration of your deployment.

-Remember that `localhost` cannot be access remotely.
+Remember that `localhost` cannot be accessed remotely.
 If you are deploying these containers to a remote host then you will need to establish a network connection and replace `localhost` with the IP or DNS record corresponding to the host.
 {: .note}

 Stop the running containers in your cluster: